arielgee/Sage-Like/.misc/tasks.md

 * a lot of sub folders in the tree view will fuck up the UI

 * mention in the description (readme) that only my Sage preference were implemented

-* SHIT SHIT SHIT !!! web feeds can be attack vectors. see: https://www.cgisecurity.com/papers/HackingFeeds.pdf
-    * remove <iframe>?
-    * remove <script></script>?
-    * remove <object>?
-    * htmlEntityToLiteral() is not safe - must check any data from xml before display (tree title, list title, description)
-    * any data from XML feed diaplayed in the sidebar need to be striped from any HTML tags AND HTML Entities
-        * feed titles, feed url, feed desc, feed-item titles, feed-item url, feed-item desc
-    * remove link tags including the textContent <a>

 * fatch feed description; in getFeedData()  rss > channel > description ; RDF > channel > description ; feed > subtitle ;
 * syndication not working when it a local XML file